fousseyni-berthe/threat-hunting-scenarios/Operation-Silent-Corridor.md

 ## Investigation

-Sysmon logging remained intact despite clearing of Windows Security logs.
+Sysmon logging remained intact despite clearing of Windows Security logs with `wevtutil cl Security` command .
 Specifically, the attacker failed to clear the `Microsoft-Windows-Sysmon/Operational` channel, which preserved process creation telemetry.
+And it was Sysmon who logged that command itself. 🎯 That's why the entire attack could still be reconstructed despite the log clearing!

 ## MITRE ATT&CK Mapping